MicrosoftDocs/SupportArticles-docs/support/sql/duplicate-keys-sys-syscommittab-table.md

 When you compare the in-memory `SYSCOMMITTABLE` and the on-disk `sys.syscommittab` file in Microsoft SQL Server, you may see duplicate key rows.
 These duplicate values may cause backup and checkpoint operations to fail.

 > "Cannot insert duplicate key row in object 'sys.syscommittab' with unique index 'si_xdes_id'.
-The duplicate key value is (KeyValue).
+The duplicate key value is (KeyValue).<br/>
->
-> Error: 3999, Severity: 17, State: 1.
+> Error: 3999, Severity: 17, State: 1.<br/>
->
 > Failed to flush the commit table to disk in dbidDatabaseID due to error 2601.
 Check the errorlog for more information."

 ## Cause